How do you calculate Florida’s elective share? Florida’s elective share is calculated by:

 In some cases, the surviving spouse has already received the full value of the Elective Share, and in other cases there is an amount that remains that must be paid to the surviving spouse to fully satisfy the Elective Share.

-To pay that portion of the Elective Share not yet paid, the Florida Probate Code sets forth an ordering of what assets are used to satisfy the Elective Share. the Florida elective share statute sets forth several classes of assets to satisfy the Elective Share, in the following order:
+To pay that portion of the Elective Share not yet paid, the Florida Probate Code sets forth an ordering of what assets are used to satisfy the Elective Share.
+The Florida elective share statute s.
+732.2075 sets forth several classes of assets to satisfy the Elective Share, in the following order:

 - Class 1: The Decedent’s probate estate and revocable trusts